 In the context of an ad which was clearly promoting follow-on milk, a product for babies aged 6 to 12 months, the removal of the reference “to children” from the authorised health claim was considered acceptable (Nutricia Ltd, 29 January 2014).

-Using before and after photographs in marketing communications for food or food supplements is likely to be problematic if the visual claims implied by the photos go beyond the meaning of an authorised claim on the EU register.
-The ASA ruled against claims on a website which included photos of people who had lost weight because the implied weight loss claims were not authorised on the EU Register (ketonepremium.com, 10 July 2013).
+Using before and after photographs in marketing communications for food or food supplements is likely to be problematic if the visual claims implied by the photos go beyond the meaning of an authorised claim on the GB (NHR) Register.
+Prior to Brexit, the ASA ruled against claims on a website which included photos of people who had lost weight because the implied weight loss claims were not authorised on the EU Register (ketonepremium.com, 10 July 2013).

 Advertisers should avoid giving more emphasis to one part of the authorised claim over another.
 An ad which included authorised health claim “Zinc contributes to normal fertility and reproduction” was found to breach the Code because the words “Fertility & Reproduction” in the authorised claim were in large, coloured bold text whereas the first part of the claim, “Zinc contributes to normal …” was in significantly smaller text.
 The ASA considered the former part of the claim was particularly important to consumer understanding that zinc “contribute[d]” to “normal” fertility and reproduction only and was concerned that because the ad emphasised the latter part of the claim, the way in which the authorised claim was presented contributed to an implication that the specific supplement being advertised had a health benefit over and above contributing to normal fertility and reproduction (Vitabiotics Ltd, 4 February 2015 ).